-With more than 1,100 tributaries — 17 of which are over 930 miles (1,497 km) long — the Amazon River has the largest drainage system in the world.
+With more than 1,100 tributaries — 17 of which are over 930 miles (1,497 km) long — the Amazon River has the largest drainage system in the world, according to the book Tropical Rainforest Responses to Climate Change.
 It is estimated that approximately one-fifth of all the water that runs on the Earth's surface is carried by the Amazon River, according to the Encyclopedia Britannica.
 In fact, it has greater volume and total discharge than the next six largest rivers combined.

 The lowlands around the river and its tributaries flood yearly, deeply enriching the surrounding soil.
 More than two-thirds of the basin is covered with rainforest, or selva.
-The basin is located in parts of six countries: Brazil, Peru, Colombia, Ecuador, Bolivia and Venezuela.
+According to the Center for Global Environmental Education, the basin is located in parts of six countries: Brazil, Peru, Colombia, Ecuador, Bolivia and Venezuela.
 Most of the basin and about two-thirds of the river itself is located in Brazil.

 There are several large cities located in the Amazon basin: Belem, Brazil, located at the mouth of the Amazon River and home to 1.3 million people; Santarem, Brazil, located at the junction of the Amazon River and the Tapajos River; Manaus, Brazil, a city of 2 million people located in the middle of the jungle; and the large metropolis city of Iquitos, Peru, a port city and gateway to the tribal villages of Northern Amazon.

-The Amazon River is home to more than 5,600 known species of fish, including 100 species of electric fish and up to 60 species of piranhas.
+The Amazon River is home to more than 5,600 known species of fish, including 100 species of electric fish and up to 60 species of piranhas, according to Dorling Kindersley (DK).
 The arapaima or pirarucu, one of the largest freshwater fish in the world (up to 15 feet or 4.6 meters long), also makes its home here.

-When river water enters the ocean, it has a significant impact on salinity levels, pH, sedimentation, temperature, light penetration and nutrient availability, typically making the environment very unfavorable for reef growth.
+According to the journal Tellus B, when river water enters the ocean, it has a significant impact on salinity levels, pH, sedimentation, temperature, light penetration and nutrient availability, typically making the environment very unfavorable for reef growth.
 This is particularly so in the massive Amazon plume, which can reach as far north as the Caribbean Sea.

-Patricia Yager is an associate professor of marine sciences at the University of Georgia's Franklin College of Arts and Sciences and is one of the scientists on the expedition.
+Patricia Yager is an associate professor of marine sciences at the University of Georgia's Franklin College of Arts and Sciences and one of the scientists on the Amazon River expedition.
 "The coolest thing about these reefs is that there are corals living at least part of their year in the dark, below the turbid Amazon plume," she told Live Science.
 "We didn't expect that and we are still trying to understand how their metabolism works."

 She explained that these reefs are situated quite low, well below any incoming sunlight — a few hundred feet below the Amazon's turbid plume which itself is about 65 feet (20 m) thick.

 "But these reefs are well within the tropical surface layer, so they are also likely to be experiencing ocean warming and acidification from human-driven combustion of fossil CO2 (oil and gas).
 We also know that climate change is impacting the tropical water cycle and therefore the Amazon River, but we are still investigating those connections."

 The Amazon rainforest is home to more than one-third of all known species in the world.
-It features remarkable complexity with as many as 100 arboreal species found on a single acre with few of these occurring more than once, according to the Encyclopedia Britannica.
+It features remarkable complexity with as many as 100 arboreal species found on a single acre with few of these occurring more than once, according to Biology of Hevea Rubber.
 The Amazon rainforest is often referred to as the lungs of the Earth, as it acts as an enormous air machine, absorbing carbon dioxide and releasing vast amounts of life-supporting oxygen.

 The understory layer is very dark, receiving only 2-15 percent of the area's sunlight, according to the Missouri Botanical Garden.
 Because of the scarce sunlight, the understory is far less dense than the canopy and generally consists of young trees and other plants that require very little sunlight to thrive.

 The Amazon rainforest has been the focus of fervent conservation efforts within the last three decades as human activities have increasingly threatened the delicate balance of the area's complex ecology.
 The cattle industry in Brazil plays a major role and is responsible for approximately 80 percent of Amazon deforestation, according to a 2009 report by The Guardian.

 Although pirates have long been a scourge of remote waterways throughout history, the current population boom coupled with the rise of drug gangs and organized crime in the Amazon basin have led to more hijacking opportunities, according to a report in the New York Times.